2010 Kingston unrest: 24–25 May 2010

 On the night of 24/25 May 2010, the Jamaican government declared a state of emergency in the capital Kingston and in the parish of St Andrew to last for one month while gunmen were pursued by the security services.
 24 May 2010 was also a public holiday (Labour Day).

 Security forces broke through barbed-wire barricades and fought their way into the warren-like Tivoli Gardens neighbourhood well into 24 May.
 While fighting raged in Tivoli Gardens, gun battles spread to other volatile garrisons close to Kingston.

 Tivoli was heavily fortified by gangsters in preparation for the inevitable onslaught by the security forces.
 Molotov cocktail "factories" as well as storage dumps for ammunition were created in various sections of the community to provide quick supply to the gunmen besieging Tivoli.

 Electrified barbed wires were used to block the main entrance to the community along with old burnt out cars and sharp metal scraps and cement.
 These barriers were further fortified by the use of improvised explosive devices made from cooking gas cylinders armed with electronically detonated fuses.
 Manholes were uncovered and filled with spikes and the roads were lined with additional hidden improvised explosive devices.

-Recon operations by JDF helicopters showed well-organised roadblocks made of sandbags, each with three to four men armed with AK-47s and Molotov cocktails.
+Recon operations by JDF helicopters showed well-organized roadblocks made of sandbags, each with three to four men armed with AK-47s and Molotov cocktails.
 Snipers had also been stationed on roofs so as to kill as many of the lawmen as possible before they could start disassembling the barriers.

-According to Colonel Rocky Meade the level of defensive work was becoming of a very well organised militia.
-Ground reports suggested that it took the soldiers two hours to advance a distance of 200 metres at the start of the operation, a distance that usually takes five minutes.
+According to Colonel Rocky Meade the level of defensive work was becoming of a very well organized militia.
+Ground reports suggested that it took the soldiers two hours to advance a distance of 200 meters at the start of the operation, a distance that usually takes five minutes.

 A surveillance aircraft was seen flying over Kingston on 24 May, bearing identifying marks that belonged to the United States Department of Homeland Security.
 The aircraft took live video of Tivoli Gardens, which was given to Jamaican ground forces via U.S. law enforcement officers.
 The aircraft was identified as a Lockheed P-3 Orion.
 The Jamaican government denied the presence of the aircraft.
 The denials were repeated by National Security Minister Dwight Nelson after The New Yorker published an article on the raids in Tivoli Gardens.
 Prime Minister Andrew Holness later admitted that an aircraft from the United States had been involved in gathering information in the raids.